Reviews You Can Rely On

 The Moon Lence Backpacking Chair is a value pick that outperforms its price point.
 It has a well-defined bucket seat that makes it lounge-worthy but not so deep that it's hard to get out of it.
 The square base is also stable enough that we weren't fearful of tipping over, and we appreciate the side pockets for phone and sunglasses storage.
 In terms of out-of-case performance, it stacks up well for its price point.

-Having said that, we have some questions about its longevity.
-The seat fabric is stiff, and over time, this led to several pressure points.
-Attaching the seat fabric to the aluminum frame also takes a little finessing.
-Additionally, this chair is really gangly.
-It has a lot of short tube segments, and the legs are especially challenging to fold up and pack away.
-Having said that, for those on a budget, this chair is a solid pick for more casual adventures.
+Unfortunately, we have some questions about the longevity of this chair.
+The seat fabric is stiff, resulting in several pressure points over time.
+Attaching the seat fabric to the aluminum frame also requires some finesse.
+Moreover, this chair is really gangly.
+It features a lot of short tube segments, and the legs are particularly difficult to fold up and pack away.
+Despite these complaints, this chair is a solid pick for more casual adventures for folks shopping on a budget.
+Those who prefer no setup at all should check out the Crazy Creek Hex Original 2.0, which costs more but folds right open and includes a backrest.
+You may also want to take the time to compare the Moon Lence to the Marchway Lightweight Portable.

 Read more: Moon Lence Backpacking Chair review